Professor and Chair of Russian and East European Studies

 She is the author of 12 books, including: Second World, Second Sex: Socialist Women's Activism and Global Solidarity during the Cold War (Duke University Press, 2019) and Why Women Have Better Sex Under Socialism: And Other Arguments for Economic Independence (Bold Type Books, 2018 and 2020), which has had fifteen translations.
 In 2021, she published Taking Stock of the Shock: Social Impacts of the 1989 Revolutions with Oxford University Press (co-authored with Mitchell A. Orenstein).
 She hosts the podcast, A.K.
 47 - Forty-seven Selections from the Works of Alexandra Kollontai, which inspired her 2022 book, Red Valkyries: Feminist Lessons from Five Revolutionary Women.

-Her latest book, Everyday Utopia: What 2,000 Years of Wild Experiments Can Teach Us About the Good Life, appeared in May 2023 with Simon & Schuster.
+Her latest book is Everyday Utopia: What 2,000 Years of Bold Experiments Can Teach Us About the Good Life, with Simon & Schuster.

 For security reasons, please use the linked contact form below: